syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 ### Configuring toolbox for .NET Core 3.1 projects

 To configure the Syncfusion<sup style="font-size:70%">&reg;</sup> toolbox in the WPF .NET Core application, the Syncfusion<sup style="font-size:70%">&reg;</sup> NuGet packages should be installed in the .NET Core application.
 After installing the Syncfusion<sup style="font-size:70%">&reg;</sup> NuGet packages in .NET Core application, the corresponding NuGet packages Syncfusion<sup style="font-size:70%">&reg;</sup> components will be configured in Visual Studio toolbox.

-Please refer the documentation [link](https://help.syncfusion.com/wpf/visual-studio-integration/nuget-packages#using-components-from-nuget), to learn more about how to use the Syncfusion<sup style="font-size:70%">&reg;</sup> components using the Syncfusion<sup style="font-size:70%">&reg;</sup> NuGet packages in .NET Core application.

 ## Multi-Target Manager